-The approved MPO Waste Management Plan (WasteMP) describes the measures that will be implemented to avoid, minimise, reuse and recycle all waste streams generated during the construction and operation stages of the MPO.
-Wastes generated on site will be segregated at source and stored and transported appropriately.
-There will be no landfill developed on site, however, some inert waste material (e.g. wood, steel and wire from demolition) may be disposed of in the Overburden Emplacement.
-Larger quantities of waste will be stored in secure locations on site until they can be removed.
-The disposal of tyres in the backfilled open cuts would be undertaken in accordance with the WasteMP and Environment Protection Licence.
+The MPO Waste Management Plan (WasteMP) describes the measures that will be implemented to avoid, minimise, reuse and recycle all waste streams generated during the construction and operation stages of the MPO.
+Wastes generated on site will be segregated at source and stored and transported off site by approve waste transporter.
+The disposal of tyres in the backfilled open cuts would be undertaken in accordance with the Waste MP and Environment Protection Licence.
 There is one sewage management facility at the MPO.
-The ongoing operation of this facility will continue to comply with the conditions of Development Consent DA 92/97, the requirements of Muswellbrook Shire Council (MSC) and any applicable Hazardous substances will be managed through the MPO Environmental legislation.
-Management System procedures for site contamination prevention and control.
+The ongoing operation of this facility will continue to comply with the conditions of Development Consent DA 92/97, the requirements of Muswellbrook Shire Council (MSC) Hazardous substances will be managed through the MPO and any applicable legislation.
+Environmental Management System procedures for site contamination prevention and control.
 Additionally, the MPO will register all chemicals used on site in a central database.
 The central database will contain all information in the Safety Data Sheets and an inventory of chemicals held on site.
-The information will be accessible at any computer terminal within the MPO, and will provide guidance on storage, use and disposal.
+The information will be accessible at computer terminals within the MPO, and will provide guidance on storage, use and disposal.